 How do I administer Zylkene®?

-Addressing your pet’s stress requires understanding, patience, and proactive measures.
-By recognising the signs and taking steps to alleviate their anxiety, you can improve their overall wellbeing.
+Addressing your pet’s challenging situation requires understanding, patience, and proactive measures.
+By recognising the signs and taking steps to anticipate the triggers can help improve their overall wellbeing.

 For pet owners seeking a convenient and effective way to support their furry friends, Zylkene® provides a reliable solution.
-Always consult your veterinarian to determine the best approach for managing your pet’s stress.
+Always consult your veterinarian to determine the best approach for managing your pet’s behavioural challenges.

 Your pet deserves to live a happy, relaxed life—and with the right care and tools, they can!